How much is road tax for electric cars?

 Will I need to pay the road tax surcharge on my electric car?

-The road tax surcharge is an extra fee for cars valued at more than £45,000 when bought new, and means the buyer will need to pay £365 per year on top of their road tax.
-This charge only applies for the first five years, and applies to hybrid, petrol, and diesel cars.
+The road tax surcharge, also called the expensive car supplement or luxury car tax, is an extra fee for cars listed at more than £40,000 when new, and it means the owner will need to pay £425 per year on top of their road tax.

 How is road tax (Vehicle Excise Duty) calculated?

-Since March 2001, road tax has been calculated using the tailpipe CO2 emissions, while cars older than that date will see their tax based on the size of the engine.
+Road tax for cars registered between 1 March 2001 and 31 March 2017 is calculated using the tailpipe CO2 emissions, and cars older than that date are taxed based on the size of their engine.

 If you’d like to work out the cost of taxing another new vehicle, you can use the calculator on the official government website.